warroyo/pks-autoscale/readme.md

 # AutoScaling Example for PKS

-this is a script and accompanying docker image that can be run on a schedule to autoscale PKS clusters based on memory usage percentage. the script could be modified to scale based on anything you want. this simply queryies a promethues cluster and then runs scale commands based on thresholds and max and min workers.
+this is a script and accompanying docker image that can be run on a schedule to autoscale PKS clusters based on memory or cpu % usage. the script could be modified to scale based on anything you want. this simply queryies a promethues cluster and then runs scale commands based on thresholds and max and min workers.

 ## Pre-reqs

 * PKS cluster
 * Jenkins(other ci tools can be used here as well) or k8s cluster for running on a schedule
-* prometheus monitoring cluster(I am using Reliability View for PKS)
+* prometheus monitoring cluster(I am using Healthwatch for PKS)
 * Docker

 ## Create PKS Service Account